-After shutting off the engine, unscrew the garden hose connector from the fitting on the bottom cowling.
+1. After shutting off the engine, unscrew the garden hose connector from the fitting on the bottom cowling.

 - 1. Fitting - 2.
-Garden hose - 3.
-Garden hose connector - Screw the garden hose connector onto a garden hose which is connected to a fresh water supply. - With the engine off, turn on the water tap and let the water flush through the cooling passages for about 15 minutes.
-Turn off the water and disconnect the garden hose. - When flushing is complete, reinstall the garden hose connector on the fitting on the bottom cowling.
+Garden hose adapter - 3.
+Garden hose connector - Screw the garden hose adapter onto a garden hose, which is connected to a fresh water supply, and then connect it to the garden hose connector. - With the engine off, turn on the water tap and let the water flush through the cooling passages for about 15 minutes.
+Turn off the water and disconnect the garden hose adapter from the garden hose connector. - 4.
+Reinstall the garden hose connector onto the fitting on the bottom cowling.
 Tighten the connector securely.